Starting a cleaning business can be an affordable, practical, and rewarding path to entrepreneurship.

 The estimated total cleaning business license cost is $500

 Remember that the requirements could differ from state to state.
 However, some of the areas that need your attention are:

 - A fire code permit

 - A wastewater discharge permit

 - A State EPA identification number

-This is another major cost that you need to take into consideration.
-This business needs various types of insurance cover.
+This business needs various types of insurance coverage.

 While on the subject of insurance, don't forget about janitorial bonds for your cleaning business.

-What’s a janitorial bond?
-It’s essentially an insurance cover that reimburses your client if one of your employees commits theft.
+A janitorial bond is essentially an insurance cover that reimburses your client if one of your employees commits theft.